pankajcodespython/Project-E-Commerce-Sales-Pricing-Analyzer/README.md

 After running `tableau_export.py`, import the CSV files from the `data/` folder into Tableau.

-You can also connect Tableau directly to MySQL — it's actually easier:
+You can also connect Tableau directly to MySQL:
 - Go to **Connect → To a Server → MySQL**
 - Server: `localhost`
 - Database: `bookstore`